Email FacebookTwitterMenu burgerClose thin

 What Is a Financial Advisor?

 A financial advisor is an expert who helps clients achieve their financial goals.
 Clients may be individuals, but there are also advisors who work with groups and firms.
-Some advisors will work with clients from a wide range of backgrounds and financial situations.
+Some advisors serve a wide range of clients, while others specialize in specific financial areas.
 On the other hand, other advisors will specialize.
 For example, there are some advisors who focus specifically on taxes.

-There are also advisors who work predominantly with professional athletes, with women or with business owners.
+Some advisors focus on specific groups, such as professional athletes, women or business owners.
 In some cases, an advisor will demonstrate his or her specialization by going through a certification program.
 Two common programs are the CPA and CFP certifications.

 CPA vs. CFP: What These Certifications Indicate

-CPA stands for certified public accountant.
-Individuals with this certification typically work with matters of accounting and taxes.
+Individuals with the CPA credential typically work with matters of accounting and taxes.
 CPAs usually work with an accounting firm but the type of clients and the exact services they provide vary widely.
-Public accounting firms may work with individual clients or large firms.
-Some CPAs will focus specifically on auditing a company’s financial accounts and others may provide tax consulting.
+Public accounting firms serve both individuals and businesses.
+Some CPAs focus on auditing financial accounts, while others provide tax consulting.

-A CFP is a certified financial planner.
-That name hints at the type of work that CFPs typically do: financial strategy and management.
+CFPs typically focus on comprehensive financial planning and management.
 Common occupations for a CFP include financial planner, wealth manager and financial advisor.
 CFPs usually work with individual clients.

 Both of these certifications are common but CFP is the most common certification for a financial advisor.
 That doesn’t necessarily make it a better certification.
 It is simply more tailored to helping individuals with financial planning.
 An advisor with either certification has gone through a rigorous program, which we outline in the next section.